vuejs-in/vue-bangalore/18-all-out/README.md

   - title: Introduction to Progressive Web Apps (PWA)
     type: talk
     speaker: Anant Agarwal<@anantagarwal12>
-    description: deliver app like experience to your users using web technologies.
+    description: Deliver app like experience to your users using web technologies.
     bio: Working as an Technical Architect at Rupeelog financial services, ex-TCSer.
 Love building software using open source technologies.

 sponsors: